zacsketches/yun/OpenWRT.md

 ## TODO: add photos and description of the hardware hack

+Once the cable is built connect to the root console via the `screen </dev/name> 115200`

 #####`nvram`
 Once I regained root access I wanted to start learning about the Linux environment in the router.  `nvram` is that start of that journey.